 Process improvement.
 This item calls for information on how you improve processes to achieve better performance.
 Better performance means not only better quality from your customers’ perspectives, but also better financial and operational performance—such as productivity—from your other stakeholders’ perspectives.
 A variety of process improvement approaches are commonly used.
 Examples include

 Process improvement approaches might use financial data to evaluate alternatives and set priorities.
-Together, these approaches offer a wide range of possibilities, including a complete redesign (“reengineering”) of processes.
+Together, these approaches offer a wide range of possibilities, including a complete redesign of processes.

 Cost control.
 Cost and cycle-time reduction may be achieved through Lean process management strategies.
 Defect reduction and improved product yield may involve Six Sigma projects.
 It is crucial to utilize key measures for tracking all aspects of your operations management.

-This systems focus maintains the purposes of the Baldrige Excellence Framework—superior value of offerings as viewed by your customers and the marketplace, superior organizational performance as reflected in your operational indicators, organizational learning, and learning by workforce members.
-Category 7 thus provides “real-time” information (measures of progress) for evaluating, improving, and innovating processes and products, in alignment with your overall organizational strategy.
+This overall systems focus maintains the purposes of the Baldrige Excellence Framework—superior value of offerings as viewed by your customers and the marketplace, superior organizational performance as reflected in your operational indicators, organizational learning, and learning by workforce members.
+Category 7 thus provides “real-time” information (measures of progress) for evaluating, improving, and innovating products and processes, in alignment with your overall organizational strategy.
 While category 7 asks about results broadly, you should place a premium on monitoring outcomes that are the consequence of your operational performance and serve as predictors of future performance.